jsinger67/parol/book/src/UsefulTips.md

 `parol` currently does not provide special support for this phase, except for detecting left recursions in your grammar.

 Support for removing direct left recursions may be provided in the future.

+## Writing Style Guide

+Use this guide for consistent edits across book chapters:

+- Use short, direct sentences in active voice.
+Prefer “Use X” over “X should be used.”
+- Keep terminology consistent: use “non-terminal,” “terminal,” “scanner state,” “semantic action,” and “grammar processing” uniformly.
+- Prefer formal wording over contractions in technical prose (for example, “do not,” “cannot,” and “it is”).
+- Separate language-specific guidance explicitly.
+Label Rust-specific and C#-specific notes clearly.
+- Introduce commands with a one-line purpose, then show the command block.
+Explain the expected outcome in one sentence afterward.
+- Keep examples minimal and progressive: one concept per example, followed by a short sentence explaining why it matters.
+- Use heading style consistently in Title Case, and keep section flow predictable: concept → example → result → next step.